bollu/bollu.github.io/README.md

 # Everything you know about word2vec is wrong.

-The classic explanation of `word2vec`, in skip-gram, with negative sampping, in the paper and countless blog posts on the internet is as follows:
+The classic explanation of `word2vec`, in skip-gram, with negative sampling, in the paper and countless blog posts on the internet is as follows:

 ```